-Before we explore the power of thought leaders and thought leadership, let us make sure we are all on the same page as to what a thought leader is?
-While there is no one definition accepted by all, a solid working definition is the following:
+Before we explore the power of thought leaders and thought leadership marketing, let’s make sure we are all on the same page as to what a thought leader is?
+While there are several definitions, a solid working definition is the following:

 Based on this definition, a study by LinkedIn and Edelman Communications has uncovered the following: